stefek99/wings-integration/README.md

 During its lifetime, `Crowdsale` contract may reside in the following states:
 + Initial state: crowdsale is not yet started;
-+ Active state: when everyone is able to buy project’s tokens;
++ Active state: when everyone is able to buy project’s tokens (after crowdsale started);
 + Successful state: when crowdsale succeeded either by achieving hard cap or after crowdsale period ends, but collected value is equal to minimal goal or above;
 + Failed state: when crowdsale period finishes, but minimal goal is not reached *OR* if the project's owner didn't manage to start crowdfunding process during 7 days period after forecasting finished;
 + Stopped by owner: when project’s owners cancels crowdsale for some reason